-For all Scow Ullage and Hopper Dredge profiles, the annual QA check includes recording the reported bin ullage using a bin ullage tape measure.
-The QA check team reviews the bin ullage data to ensure that the system is operating within acceptable accuracy (+/-0.1'), directing the Contractor to recalibrate or repair system components as necessary.
+For all scow ullage and hopper dredge profiles, the annual QA check includes recording the reported bin ullage using a bin ullage tape measure.
+The QA check team reviews the bin ullage data to ensure that the system is operating within acceptable accuracy (plus or minus 0.1 foot) and directs the Contractor to recalibrate or repair system components as necessary.

-To verify accuracy of the bin ullage sensors while the scow or hopper is light and loaded.
+To verify accuracy of the bin ullage sensors while the hopper or scow is both light and loaded.

-- QA check spreadsheet/notebook - Bin ullage tape-A clearly readable, weighted tape, marked at intervals of 0.1', capable of measuring the full range of bin depth; the tape should weigh 2-3 lb and, whenever possible, be 6" diameter disk.
+- QA Check spreadsheet/notebook - Bin ullage tape-A clearly readable, weighted tape, marked at intervals of 0.1 foot, capable of measuring the full range of bin depth; the tape should weigh 2-3 pounds and, whenever possible, be a 6-inch diameter disk.